google/cpp-from-the-sky-down/tafn/tafn.md

 ```

-We have implemented a smart reference in literally 3 lines of code.
+We have implemented a smart reference forwarding in literally 3 lines of code.

 We can even do it for  `std::shared_ptr`